nwkoh/om/group-project/what-to-do.md

     - Produce the As-Is value stream map and identify opportunities for improvement

-4. Propose two initiatives to improve that process and quantify it
+4. Propose one initiative to improve that process and quantify it

     - To improve throughput, reduce cost or any other useful metric

 5. Map out the To-Be process

     - Produce the To-Be value stream map after implementing the two initiatives

-6. Include an impact-effort matrix

-    - To help with prioritisation of the initiatives

-    - We aim for high impact, low effort initiatives

 ### Assumptions